 The birth of a baby should be a joyous time, but sometimes a newborn suffers a birth injury during labor or delivery.
 About one in every 9,714 people in the United States are born with a birth injury.
 Even deliveries which may seem routine may lead to long-term or permanent disabilities for your baby.
 The term birth injury refers to an impairment of the infant’s body function or structure related to a problem that occurred at birth.
 The term sometimes refers to birth trauma, which is a physical injury to the infant during the birth process.

 There are many types of birth injuries.
 Symptoms vary from one infant to another, and the effects may be temporary, or permanent.
-If your child has suffered a birth injury, you should contact the experienced attorneys at the Law Offices of George Salinas at (512) 851-1004 for a free consultation.
+If your child has suffered a birth injury, you should contact the experienced attorneys at the George Salinas Injury Lawyers at (512) 851-1004 for a free consultation.
 They can evaluate your case, the long-term effects of the birth injury on your child and your family, and help you get the settlement you deserve.

 Common Birth Injuries